SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This is the single place (besides arguably PESDT) where systems matter the most, because
 1. You have an enormous scaled up load of people and documentation to handle.
-2. This is the first impression of the juniors of the soc, and shapes whether they want to continue or not, and a process that isn't smooth can be damaging.
+2. This is the first impression of the juniors of the soc and shapes whether they want to continue or not.
+A process that isn't smooth can be damaging.

 ### History
 First, a brief view on how recruitments were done in the past: